cosmofur/EX716/README.md

                                      can use %0 adjacent with other text to create local unique variables for each instance of the Macro called.
-                    'G' Label        Defines a Label as Global, All the callable addresses defined inside a library file, need to be declared with 'G' Number           16 bit number, save to current working address.
+                    'G' Label        Defines a Label as Global, All the callable addresses defined inside a library file, need to be declared with 'G'.
+				     'G' declarations should be made near top of the file, before the Label is used.
+                    Number           16 bit number, save to current working address.
                     0xNumber         Hex number
                     0oNumber         Octal number
                     0bNumber         Binary (01) number
-                    bNumber          Forces number to be treated as 8bit byte rather than 16 bit word
+                    bNumber          Forces number to be treated as 8bit byte rather than 16 bit word (This also means that lower case 'b' can not be used as start of any label, use uppercase 'B' where you need them)
                     $$Number         Another way to treat a number as a byte.
-(This also means that lower case 'b' can not be used as start of any lable, use uppercase 'B' where you need them)
-                    $Number          Treat Number as 16b word, (default
+                    $Number          Treat Number as 16b word, (default)
-                    $$$Number        32bit number, Purly for storing assembly time values into memory.
+                    $$$Number        32bit number, Purely for storing assembly time values into memory.
                                      Labels CAN NOT hold a full 32 bit number.
 But a 16b label can point to where in memory a 32b number is stored.

-                    "text"           Ascii text will be copied to memory as bytes, you have to add a "b0" to terminate.
+                    "text"           ASCII text will be copied to memory as bytes, you have to add a "b0" to NULL terminate.

 And that's it!
 All the opcodes along with basic common quality of life macros, are defined in the Include file named common.mc combined with  CPU.json

 In the common.mc are some extra Macros that make programming easier.
-All the following are simple Macros and it maybe worth some time reading through common.mc to see how they are implimented.
+All the following are simple Macros and it maybe worth some time reading through common.mc to see how they are implemented.

 @MC2M %1 %2  : Move Constant to Memory.
 Moves value of %1 to address [%2] Both can also be labels
 @MM2M %1 %2  : Move word stored at address [%1] to be stored at address [%2]